 HPN members serve their communities in a variety of ways including development and management of affordable housing for seniors, veterans and families, lending to places and people not reached by the traditional financial markets, and providing housing counseling to first time home buyers.
 All of HPN’s member organizations work to link the communities they serve to services including— education, workforce development and health care.

 The New Markets Tax Credit (NMTC) program stimulates economic activity in some of the nation’s most distressed rural and urban communities by providing a federal tax credit for investments in qualified businesses or economic development projects.
-HPN asks Congress to support NMTC by cosponsoring The New Markets Tax Credit Extension Act of 2017 which is H.R.
-1098 in the House, cosponsored by Representative Reed (R-NY) and Representative Neal (D-MA) and S. 384 in the Senate, cosponsored by Senator Blunt (R-MO) and Senator Cardin (D-MD).
-These bills provide for a permanent extension of the NMTC program and increase the annual allocation of available credits.
+This important resource is set to expire at the end of 2019.
+HPN asks Congress to make the NMTC permanent by passing The New Markets Tax Credit Extension Act of 2019 which is H.R.
+1680 in the House cosponsored by Representative Terri Sewell (D-AL) and Representative Tom Reed (R-NY) and S. 750 in the Senate cosponsored by Senator Roy Blunt (R-MO) and Senator Ben Cardin (D-MD).

-The CDFI Fund administers competitively awarded grant programs that provide loan capital to community development financial institutions (CDFIs).
-CDFIs serve borrowers and communities the traditional banking sector does not reach, each year creating more than 30,000 jobs, providing affordable financing to over 13,000 small businesses, and investing more than $700 million in rural communities.
-HPN requests $250 million annually for the CDFI Fund.
+The Community Development Financial Institution (CDFI) Fund administers competitively awarded grant programs that provide loan capital to community development financial institutions (CDFIs).
+CDFIs serve borrowers and communities the traditional banking sector does not reach.
+HPN requests $300 million annually for the CDFI Fund.

 See It Work: International Housing Partnership